Increasing Your FICO Score for Home Buying

 Choosing a lender isn't the first step in becoming a homeowner.
-In reality, the home buying process starts and ends with your finances.
-Putting back your money for a down payment is great, but if you lack an acceptable credit score to reinforce it, you could end up renting for another couple of years in Columbus, Ohio until your FICO score is acceptable.
+The quality of your wallet begins the home buying process.
+Saving your money for a down payment is great, but if you don't have an acceptable credit score to reinforce it, you could find yourself renting longer than you expected in Columbus, Ohio until you improve your score.

-A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with most people traditionally having a score of 650.
+The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
+Most people traditionally have a score of 650, but scores range from 300 to 850.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get a loan.
-Some of the factors in summing up your FICO score are:
+A low score is a low score and that often means you can't get credit extended to you in the form of a mortgage loan.
+Some of the pieces in determining your FICO score are:

 - Payment History — How often do you make late payments?

 - Credit to Debt Ratio — How much do you owe versus your available credit?